ojarsbuddy/bbo/club_onboarding.md

 Payments calculated yesterday.
 Over 2 million coming to the clubs.

 Invisible show up with white background in registrants list.
 Invisible show up with white backround in registrants list.

+### Phil noted

+It seems that ACBL/BBO fees are going up.
+I am fuzzy on the details.
+They claim to have figured out the money for last month, still a few days before it gets sent.

+There was a poll about how often the club would run an individual event.

+It was pointed out that someone registered for our game and playing in another event would show up as online in vportal -- but they would not be available for our game until the one they were in finished

+Table history has timestamps.
+It can be used to figure out who was slow, but it does not show individual time totals.

+Ipads should be set to idle after 15 minutes.
+The default setting is much lower.
+This often leads to disconnects.

+About cheating: to catch cheaters, they need players to report interesting results.
+File recorder forms.
+Do not expect swift action.
+One is not a trend.
+If there is enough smoke, they will look for a fire.
+This takes time.
+They want reports to be filed.
+They suggested that they suspect at least several hundred cheaters to exist.

+They may be changing the schedule of these meetings.